-A headline that will break the hearts of many Australian Survivor fans nationwide (yours truly included), the next season of Australia is set to be our last to hear Johnathan LaPaglia, saying, “Come on in.”
+A headline that broke the hearts of many Australian Survivor fans nationwide (yours truly included), the next season of Australia is set to be our last to hear Johnathan LaPaglia, saying, “Come on in.”

 A Network 10 spokesperson confirmed the news to The Weekly: